ifwe/bruce/README.md

 ## Getting Help

-If you have questions about Bruce, contact Dave Peterson (dave at dspeterson dot com).
+If you have questions about Bruce, contact Dave Peterson (dave@dspeterson.com).

 -----